sirkon/errors/README.md

 It worked, but the following issues emerged:

 - Such expressions are harder to read, which matters given how often they appear.
+Because human perception is better when starting from the main thing, going down to details if needed.
+It is the opposite with this approach: start from error context (details) and only add the essence at the very end.
 - The package context `gitlab.example.com/common/errors` became very large, making IDE autocompletion cumbersome.
   We shouldn’t be fighting the tool while we work.